-As mentors, WebJunction will support the cohort over two years with a facilitated community of practice, three in-person convenings, training and technical assistance, and program evaluation activities as the grantees transform their school library’s practice to better serve their communities.
-Individual grantee projects will redesign their libraries for 21st-century learning, advancing staff skills, strengthening partnerships with stakeholders, and enhancing programs and services that will prepare their students for success.
+As a mentor organization, OCLC is supporting each cohort with a facilitated community of practice hosted by WebJunction, three multi-day convenings (in-person or virtual), training, technical assistance, and coaching as the grantees transform their school library’s practice to better serve their communities.
+Individual grantee projects are redesigning their libraries for 21st-century learning, advancing staff skills, strengthening partnerships with stakeholders, and enhancing programs and services that will prepare their students for success.

 - Aurora Public School East Side District #131, Aurora, Illinois